 “B2B sales teams were spending 15+ hours per week on manual prospecting with inconsistent results.
 Built an automated outbound system combining LinkedIn and email that generates 20-40 qualified meetings per month per client.
 Over 18 months, this system booked 2,000+ meetings across 50 accounts with an average 38 percent connection acceptance rate.”

 The optimized version does not describe responsibilities.
-It describes client outcomes.
-When your prospect reads this, they see evidence that you can produce results for someone like them.
+It describes client outcomes, giving your prospect evidence you can produce results for someone like them.
 That is the difference between a profile that converts and one that just sits there.

 LinkedIn’s algorithm has shifted meaningfully in 2025 and into 2026, and these changes directly impact outbound effectiveness.

 Engagement signals affect delivery.
-Accounts that post content, comment thoughtfully, and receive engagement are treated more favorably by the algorithm.
-If your account only sends connection requests and never engages on the platform, LinkedIn’s systems flag that behavior pattern.
+Accounts that post and comment thoughtfully are treated more favorably; accounts that only fire connection requests get flagged.
 Posting 2-3 times per week and engaging with your feed for 10-15 minutes daily creates a natural activity pattern that keeps your account in good standing.

 The “People Also Viewed” sidebar.
-When a prospect views your profile, LinkedIn shows a sidebar of similar profiles.
+When a prospect views your profile, LinkedIn shows a sidebar of similar profiles built from profile similarity, shared connections, and engagement patterns.
 If your competitors appear there, your profile needs to be stronger than theirs.
-This sidebar is generated based on profile similarity, shared connections, and engagement patterns.
-An optimized profile helps you control this narrative.

 For a deeper look at how to combine profile optimization with the right tooling, check out our breakdown of the best tools for LinkedIn outbound.